 Examples of Antiplatelet and Hypoglycemic medications.
 (Not an all-inclusive list)

-What is Changing?
 What does the addition of Use and Indication mean?

 These high-risk drug classes, identified by CMS, will require staff education to recognize side effects that could adversely impact the resident’s health, quality of life, and safety.